A Felony Conviction Can Have Severe Consequences

-At The Law Offices Of Richard Wingerden, our San Jose felony defense attorney knows how to defend against felony allegations.
-For almost 20 years, our Bay Area criminal defense law firm has defended clients against felony accusations.
-Our San Jose felony lawyer can investigate the details of your arrest.
+At The Law Offices Of Richard Wingerden, San Jose felony defense attorney Wingerden knows how to defend against felony allegations.
+For almost 20 years, he has defended clients against felony accusations.
+He can investigate the details of your arrest.

 What Crimes Are Considered A Felony?

 A wide variety of crimes can be labeled as a felony.
-Felonies are crimes for which the maximum punishment involves more than one year of custody time.
-If you are given more than one year of custody time, then you can be sent to state prison.
-The maximum amount of time spent in state prison depends on each individual felony.
-A judge will consider your past history when determining the severity of the charges against you.
-Felonies are usually considered more serious and most often include the following crimes:
+A felony charge carries a sentence of more than one year of incarceration, likely in state prison.
+The maximum incarceration time depends on the severity of each felony and any past criminal record.
+Felonies are serious and most often include the following crimes:

 - Sex crimes: Almost every sex crime is punishable as a felony.
 This includes possession of child pornography, rape and sexual assault.

 - Violent offenses: Various factors can change a misdemeanor assault into a felony battery charge.
 Generally, these charges involve assault with a deadly weapon.